Own-Data-Privateer/hoardy-mail/README.md

 ### imaparms list

 Login, perform IMAP `LIST` command to get all folders, print them one per line.

+- options:
+  - `--porcelain`
+  : print in a machine-readable format (the default at the moment)

 ### imaparms count